Ensemble Performance Opportunities

 The University Choir is the largest ensemble at Millersville.
 A mixed ensemble of both men and women, the choir numbers around 80-100 singers and sings music from the vast history of the choral repertoire, focusing on masterpieces and modern composers.
 Performing widely on campus and in the greater community, past appearances have included conventions and festivals across central and western Pennsylvania, Carl Orff’s “Carmina Burana” with the University Orchestra, and collaborative efforts with groups such as the Bethlehem Bach Choir in a performance of J.S.
 Bach’s “B Minor Mass.”
 In addition to these choral masterworks, the University Choir premieres a new work each year, specifically written for them.

 University Chorale reflects the high standards of the University community and the music department.
 Each year, Millersville's choirs perform a wide variety of challenging, stimulating and exciting repertoires, singing both on and off campus in concerts, tours, University events and at the annual holiday concert.
-Memberships in all ensembles is by audition.
+Memberships in all ensembles are by audition.

 Women's Chorus is a select group of approximately 24-30 women’s voices.
-Cantilena means “song,” specifically a work with a lovely, lyrical line, and is a perfect description for the finely sculpted sound these ladies produce.
+Cantilena means “song,” specifically a work with a lovely, lyrical line, and is a perfect description of the finely sculpted sound these ladies produce.
 Founded in 2000 as the Millersville University Women’s Choir, Cantilena has given acclaimed performances both on and off campus, performing on music series and on tour throughout the region.
 There is a strong bond that forms among members of this choir which transcends music and often develops into lifelong friendships.
+No audition required.

 Marauder Marching Band brings to Millersville students the exciting music and spectacular effects of a corps-style collegiate marching band.
 The band performs at all left football games in addition to periodic appearances at away games and collegiate and high school marching band exhibitions.
 Membership is open to all students, regardless of major.
 There are no auditions for instrumentalists; color guards should contact the director for specific audition information.